avishai111/avishai111/README.md

 Machine Learning researcher | SDR development

-I am a Machine Learning researcher, and SDR (software-defined radio) development engineer.
-I have a bachelor of science degree (B.Sc.) in Electrical Engineering specializing in signal processing and computers from AFEKA Tel Aviv Academic College of Engineering.
+I am Machine Learning researcher, and SDR (software-defined radio) development engineer.

+I have a Bachelor of Science (B.Sc.) in Electrical Engineering specializing in signal processing and computers from AFEKA Tel Aviv Academic College of Engineering.

-Now studying M.Sc. in BGU - Ben Gurion University in Electrical Engineering specializing in Signal Processing and Machine Learning.
+Now studying M.Sc. at BGU - Ben Gurion University in Electrical Engineering specializing in Signal Processing and Machine Learning.

 SKILLS: